aryanchari06/socket-location-test/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 ## Running the app
-Run the backend in express
+Run the backend in express (ignore the lack of formatting please)
-1. move to the backend folder
+1. move to the backend folder cd backend
-    cd backend
 2. open a split terminal and run the two commands in the terminals npm run dev npm run watch
 3. Run the frontend in a new terminal in parent directory  npm run dev